jacobjove/deploy-docker-ssh/README.md

 ## `command`

-The command to run on the server (through an SSH connection) to deploy the container.
+The command to run on the server (through an SSH connection) to deploy the new container(s).

 **Default**: `set -a; source .env; set +a; docker compose pull && docker compose up -d`